ruthen1um/financial-radar/README.md

 # Running
-Use `docker compose up --build` to recompile code and run app.
+Use `docker compose up --build` to recompile code and run the app.

+Note: first build will take much longer than the following builds.